anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/80-secrets.md

     kubectl describe secret area51

-This won't print the Secret's values but it will show its metadata and keys.
+This won't print the Secret's values, but it will show its metadata and keys.

 **Secret values can be decoded** by issuing: